EFTEC/AutoLoadOne/README.md

 In the shell, browser to the folder where you want to generate the code and run the next command

+Commands available :

+* current (scan and generates files from the current folder)
+* folder (folder to scan)
+* filegen (folder where autoload.php will be generate)
+* save yes/no (save the file to generate).This option is required.
+* excludens (namespace excluded)
+* excludepath (path excluded)

+> Example: php autoloadone.php -folder folder\scan -filegen folder\whereautoload\ -save yes

 ```
 php folder/located/autoloadone.php -current
 ```